webgriffe/SyliusAkeneoPlugin/README.md

         options:
           akeneo_attribute_code: 'height'
           sylius_property_code: 'height'
-          default_unit_measurement: 'CENTIMETER'
+          unit_measurement: 'CENTIMETER'
 ```

 For each `metric_property` value handler you have to configure, in `sylius_property_code`, the Sylius product property path of the property where to store the value of the Akeneo attribute whose code is configured with `akeneo_attribute_code`.
 Be sure this is a metrical attribute on Akeneo.
 In the same way you can import other product metrical properties like height and other custom properties you possibly added to your store.
 In addition, you can decide in which unit of measure to import the value.
-To do this, enter the desired Akeneo unit of measurement code in the attribute `default_unit_measurement`.
+To do this, enter the desired Akeneo unit of measurement code in the attribute `unit_measurement`.
 If this field is not specified, the plugin will import the value using Akeneo's standard unit of measure.
 For more information about Akeneo's units of measurement, consult the [documentation](https://help.akeneo.com/pim/serenity/articles/manage-your-measurements.html).

 ### Importing product-taxons associations